gangweiX/ACVNet/README.md

-# Attention-based-group-wise-correlation-cost-voleme
+# Attention Concatenation Volume for Accurate and Efficient Stereo Matching
-Efficient stereo matching via Attention-based group-wise correlation cost volume
+Stereo matching is a fundamental building block for many vision and robotics applications.
+An informativeand concise cost volume representation is vital for stereo matching of high accuracy and efficiency.
+In this paper, we present a novel cost volume construction method whichgenerates attention weights from correlation clues to suppress redundant information and enhance matching-relatedinformation in the concatenation volume.